ranggarppb/kubernetes-labs/README.md

 # kubernetes-labs
 Pipelines and IaC for easily experimenting with kubernetes on multi-cloud

-Problem statement: Its hard to experimenting with kubernetes on cloud because we need some building blocks
+Problem statement: Experimenting with kubernetes on cloud need some building blocks.
+We need to easily build those building blocks

 Solution: We can standardized the building blocks and Github Workflows in `main` branch, hence we can open new branch for experimentation and run workflows from there

 Features supported: